A flag submission by Penny Tucker

 Dear Flag Consideration Panel

 I wanted to add my perspective to your process.
 I am a proud Kiwi who is passionate about New Zealand.
 I have the current New Zealand flag flying four feet from my bedroom window.
 I treat it with respect.
 I lower it to half-mast on instruction from Wellington.
 I am asked to take it down, fold it respectfully and put it away when my husband is out of the country.
 When it fades as a consequence of being battered by the extreme climate in Ottawa, I politely ask for a new one.
 So the current flag and I muddle along quite well.
-But I don't believe flag represents a modern, multicultural New Zealand.
+But I don’t believe this flag represents a modern, multicultural New Zealand.

 I agree.